DarkStarSystems/binary-artifact/README.md

                         against the manifest. (default: False) --exclude EXCLUDE     Exclude this filename from the archive.
-May be repeated. (default: None)
+May be repeated. (default: None) --top-dir-name TOP_DIR_NAME, -t TOP_DIR_NAME
+                        Top dir of the resulting zip: Default=None means use the full name of the zip.
+A string means use that name as the top dir. '.' means no top dir; put the manifest and contents at top level. (default: None)
 ```
 The following arguments are required: `--base-version`/`-B`, `--name`/`-n`, `dir`.